-According to Inc., it costs a business about 5-10 times more to acquire a new customer than it does to sell to an existing one -- and on average those current customers of yours spend 67% more than new customers.
+Did you know it costs a business about 5-10X more to acquire a new customer than it does to sell to an existing one?
+Not only that, but on average, current customers spend 67% more than new customers.

 It’s time for marketers to look beyond convoluted rewards systems and offer actual value to customers using their loyalty program.
 To get you started, here are some ideas for customer loyalty programs that might work for your business.

 7 Customer Loyalty Program Ideas for Your Business